 How to Track Facebook Ads in Google Analytics

 We’re a small digital marketing team at Klipfolio, which means we have to focus on staying lean while growing traffic and leads for the business.
-Of course effectively advertising on Facebook has long been on our minds, and over the past few months we gave it our best shot (Inbound.org even featured how we did it).
+Advertising on Facebook is something we've experimented with.
+In fact, Inbound.org even featured how we did it.

 As with every advertising initiative we’ve tried, we monitored performance each day to ensure this would be a cost-effective avenue for us (SPOILER: it totally was).

 We found a discrepancy between what we saw in Ads Manager, Google Analytics, and Marketo—and this meant our reporting was inaccurate.
-We couldn’t allocate more money into our Facebook Ads program without having a better view into our performance.
+We couldn’t allocate more money to our Facebook Ads program without having a better view of our performance.